JioCloudCompute/AWSLogAnalytics/README.md

  #####for more info refer to https://github.com/awslabs/amazon-elasticsearch-lambda-samples

- -Under events property of AWS S3 bucket containing logs, add this AWS lambda function to be called upon object creation.
+ - Under events property of AWS S3 bucket containing logs, add this AWS lambda function to be called upon object creation.

- -On AWS ES domain console, you shall find kibana endpoint.
+ - On AWS ES domain console, you shall find kibana endpoint.
 Clink on that link to query and visualize your indexed data.

 ####for more information refer to http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-aws-integrations.html#es-aws-integrations-s3-lambda-es